Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Setting geospace climate

-Now for a much more active Sun: [H-III:14.3.2] ``[a value of $S_{\rm EUV} = 3$ can be used to characterize] the upper range of enhanced solar EUV flux to simulate grand-maximum type conditions.
+Now for a much more active Sun: \ors[III:14.3.2] ``[a value of $S_{\rm EUV} = 3$ can be used to characterize] the upper range of enhanced solar EUV flux to simulate grand-maximum type conditions.
 The grand maximum existed between 1100 and 1250~CE.
 An $S_{\rm EUV}$ value of 3 corresponds to doubling the solar maximum solar energy flux from 7\,erg/s/cm$^{2}$ to just over 14\,erg/s/cm$^{2}$.
-The right-hand column in Figure~\ref{sojka:fig3.6} shows the GAIT-model ionospheric plasma distributions at solar maximum ($S_{\rm EUV} = 1$), $S_{\rm EUV} = 2$, and $S_{\rm EUV} = 3$ from top panel to bottom panel.
+The right-hand column in Figure~\ref{sojka:fig3.5} shows the GAIT-model ionospheric plasma distributions at solar maximum ($S_{\rm EUV} = 1$), $S_{\rm EUV} = 2$, and $S_{\rm EUV} = 3$ from top panel to bottom panel.
 In all cases, the $F_2$ layer is the dominant layer with O$^+$ the dominant ion.\indexit{geospace climate!during grand maximum} As predicted from the normal solar cycle trend, this layer will rise, in this case from 300\,km ($S_{\rm EUV} = 1$) to about 500\,km ($S_{\rm EUV} = 3$).
 The $F_2$ peak density does not increase linearly with $S_{\rm EUV}$!
-Between $S_{\rm EUV} = 2$ and $S_{\rm EUV} = 3$ the $F_2$ peak density has remained at $2\times 10^6$\,cm$^{-3}$.
+Between $S_{\rm EUV} = 2$ and $S_{\rm EUV} = 3$ the $F_2$ peak density has remained at $2\times 10^6$\,cm$^{-3}$. \activity{{\em Show:} Upward traveling radio waves with frequencies below the plasma frequency are evanescent within the ionosphere and are reflected downward, thus enabling 'over the horizon' or 'skywave' communication.
+Look up the plasma frequency (Eq.~\ref{eq:plasmafrequency}), typical ionospheric electron densities within the ionosphere, and resulting values for the radio frequencies useful for such communication.
+See, {\em e.g.,} Fig.~\ref{fig:tsb1} for an overview of the EM spectrum with an indication of various radio bands (including what differentiates propagation of AM and FM bands).
+Similarly, radio waves from outside Earth cannot penetrate the ionosphere at frequencies below that corresponding to the layer of the largest electron density.
+Estimate the lowest frequency of, say, solar radio emission that can be observed by a ground-based observatory.
+Mind the factor of $2\pi$. \mylabel{act:ionradio}}